 2. Copy a new value for the leaf certificate into the text field or generate a new leaf certificate using the Generate RSA Certificate button.

-To rotate non-configurable leaf certificates:
+To regenerate the non-configurable leaf certificates:

 curl "https://OPS-MANAGER-FQDN/api/v0/certificate_authorities/active/regenerate" \